aaronbloomfield/pdr/labs/lab08-64bit/index.md

 - Normally, you would use the `step` function to step into the next instruction.
 However, since no debugging information was included with the assembler (a shortcoming of nasm), we can't use `step` -- it will just move to the next C++ instruction (the `cout`).
 Instead, we will use `stepi`, which will step exactly one *assembly instruction*, which is what we want.
 - To display the assembly code that is currently being executed, enter `disassemble`.
 This is just like `list`, but it displays the assembly code instead of the C++ code.
 - Note that this prints things in a different assembly format.
 To set the format to the style we are used to (and the style we are programming in with nasm), enter `settings set target.x86-disassembly-flavor intel`.
 Now enter `disassemble` again -- the format should look more familiar.
 You only have to enter that set command once (unless you exit and re-enter lldb).
-- To see the vecsum function, enter `disassemble vecsum`.
+- To see the vecsum function, enter `disassemble --name vecsum`.
 Note that this only lists the first third (or so) of the routine -- up until the `start` label.
-To see the rest of the code, enter `disassemble start`, `disassemble done`, etc.
+To see the rest of the code, enter `disassemble --name start`, `disassemble --name done`, etc.
 - To show the contents of the registers, use the `info registers` command.

 ### Pre-lab program: mathlib.s ###